Designing Human-AI Collaboration to Support Learning in Counterspeech Writing: CONCLUSION

 \section{CONCLUSION}

-In this work, we introduced CounterQuill, an AI-mediated system designed to help users write effective counterspeech.
-CounterQuill guides users through a learning session to understand hate speech and counterspeech concepts, a brainstorming session to identify hateful elements and generate response ideas, and a co-writing session to draft and refine their counterspeech.
+In this work, we introduced \textit{CounterQuill} to educate and support users in writing counterspeech.
+Our system guides users through three sequential phases: a learning session to build foundational knowledge about hate speech and counterspeech, a brainstorming session to help identify harmful language and generate response strategies, and a co-writing session that enables collaborative refinement of counterspeech with AI assistance.

-Our user study revealed that CounterQuill's learning session effectively educated users about hate speech and empathy-based counterspeech strategies.
-The brainstorming session, with its AI guidance and feedback, improved users' confidence and perceived ability to engage in counterspeech.
-Furthermore, the co-writing session, which provided AI writing assistance and personalization options, enhanced users' self-efficacy and ownership of the counterspeech they created.
-Interestingly, we found that the more meaningful effort users invested in collaborating with CounterQuill, the stronger their sense of ownership over the co-created content, leading to a higher likelihood of posting the counterspeech on social media.

-\textit{\textbf{Limitations and future work.}} While our research provides insights into the potential of using AI-mediated system for countering online hate speech, further research is needed to explore these nuances of human-AI collaboration and the factors that influence users' willingness to participate.
-For example, past research found that individuals who confronted those who were engaging in hate speech often became targets themselves \cite{costello2017confronting,Hawdon2017ConflictMS}.
-This victimization, in turn, can reduce one's willingness to participate if the person sees hate speech in the future \cite{hawdon2022confronting}.
-One limitation of our user study is that participants' prior experience and competence with AI and counterspeech may have influenced their performance and perceptions when using CounterQuill and ChatGPT, potentially impacting the study’s results.
-Additionally, our study was restricted to participants responding to a single hate post.
-Future research should include multiple hate posts to gain more comprehensive insights and better assess CounterQuill's effectiveness across different contexts.

-Future research should investigate if using AI-generated counterspeech reduces the likelihood of the user being targeted or provides the user greater confidence to generate counterspeech even if they are victimized.
-If human-AI collaboration can both improve users' sense of ownership and reduce their apprehension about participating in counterspeech, we will be able to design more effective tools to combat online hate speech and foster healthier online communities.

-Building on this, we propose developing CounterQuill as a Chrome or Edge extension that can be integrated directly into social media platforms like Reddit and Twitter.
-Our future work will include a long-term user study of the CounterQuill extension, where participants will use it in their daily lives to identify hate speech and collaborate with AI to compose counterspeech responses on real social media platforms.
-We also plan to conduct more granular comparisons to showcase the unique writing features of the CounterQuill extension with other AI tools.